Skip to main content

 }

-To set up this access, take the following steps:
+To configure this access, follow these steps:

 Configuring an SSH key for the TFC organizationConfiguring an SSH key for the TFC organization